-Last week, PGMBM received confirmation from the Government that we had been successful in forcing a U-turn over the costs vulnerable people were incurring as part of the hotel quarantine policy.
+Last week, we received confirmation from the government that we had been successful in forcing a U-turn over the costs vulnerable people were incurring as part of the hotel quarantine policy.

-“It’s a fantastic outcome for everyone and we are hopeful that our clients will be able to seek some level of redress for the debt and financial hardship they have had to endure because of the cost of quarantining,” Tom Goodhead, Managing Partner said.
+“It’s a fantastic outcome for everyone, and we are hopeful that our clients will be able to seek some level of redress for the debt and financial hardship they have had to endure because of the cost of quarantining,” Tom Goodhead, Global Managing Partner said.

 From the very beginning, we argued that it was not only unfair but also unlawful.
 Now, the government have committed to introducing a process where people can apply for a fee waiver or reduction in costs on the grounds of financial hardship.

-Tom continued: “When we started PGMBM, our priority was to make a difference in people’s lives.
+Tom continued: “When we started the firm, our priority was to make a difference in people’s lives.
 My team are so passionate about doing this that they bring me cases they want us to fight almost daily.”